 - 1. Go to Application Menu > Data Catalog > Metadata Manager > Explore. - 2.
-In the Data Catalog pane, click an environment. - 3.
+On the Explore tab, click an environment tile to see its details. - 3.
 Click the Impact Analysis tab.
 Impact analysis for the environment appears.
 It displays the asset hierarchy, sensitivity data indicator (SDI) classification, data quality analysis, and environment's impact based on related assets in your metadata.